aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/adding-custom-properties-to-dwg/_index.md

 Before we dive into the tutorial, ensure you have the following prerequisites in place:

 1. Aspose.CAD Library: Make sure you have the Aspose.CAD library installed.
-You can download it [here](https://releases.aspose.com/cad/net/).
+You can download it [Aspose.CAD .NET download page](https://releases.aspose.com/cad/net/).

 2. Development Environment: Have a working .NET development environment set up.